City's first steps

 The City of Edmonds has already taken many steps toward energy savings in the areas of public works, land use, transportation, and public education activities, including: switching to B-20 biodiesel fuel in most City-owned vehicles, switching to energy-efficient LED lighting in traffic signals, retrofitting plumbing systems in City-owned buildings for water efficiency, supporting rapid transit initiatives, and offering public education on solid waste reduction and recycling.

 How you live, eat, and travel affects our climate.
 As carbon dioxide gases are released into the atmosphere, the atmospheric temperature is raised and global warming is a result.
 The results of this warming threaten our existence on earth if left unchecked.
 You are responsible for creating 11 tons of carbon dioxide a year.
 Outside of the United States, individuals create only about four tons a year.
 Here are some simple steps you can take right now to help.

 Most importantly, be a role model for climate protection.
 Your children and your grandchildren will thank you!

-The Mayor's Climate Protection Committee meets the first Thursday of every month from 9 - 10 am in the Fourtner Room ~ 3rd Floor of Edmonds City Hall, 121 5th Avenue North.
+The Mayor's Climate Protection Committee meets the first Thursday of every other month starting in January from 9 - 10 am in the Fourtner Room ~ 3rd Floor of Edmonds City Hall, 121 5th Avenue North.

 Mayor’s office contacts